The importance of planning is often underrated.

 There are issues when you just work things out as you go.

-- Future projects get pushed out.
+- Future work gets pushed out.
 When things take longer than expected, there is a knock-on effect.
 If you don’t plan, you don’t know if this will happen, or not.

 - Costs pile up.
 When things keep dragging on, it costs money.
 Even if you are using people who are already paid for, you’re wasting money.
 Why?
 Because they could be working on something else.